frojo/same-page-website/src/_collections/portfolio/we-are-cap-usa.md

 ---
-title: We Are Cap USA
+my_title: We Are Cap USA
 description: >-
   Cap USA is a cornerstone of Harlem style, culture, resistance, belonging.